bormaxi8080/osint-timeline/DRAFT.md

 ----

 **Universal Search & AI:**

+OpenAI Euphony.
+Visualize harmony chat data and codex sessions in your browser: https://github.com/openai/euphony/

+holaOS.
+An Open Agent Computer for ANY digital work: https://github.com/holaboss-ai/holaOS

+Is Your Site Agent-Ready?
+Scan your website to see how ready it is for AI agents.
+We check multiple emerging standards — from robots.txt and [Markdown negotiation](https://developers.cloudflare.com/fundamentals/reference/markdown-for-agents/) to [MCP](https://modelcontextprotocol.io/), OAuth, [Agent Skills](https://agentskills.io/home) and agentic commerce: http://isitagentready.com/

+CodeBurn.
+See where your AI coding tokens go.
+Interactive TUI dashboard for Claude Code, Codex, and Cursor cost observability: https://github.com/getagentseal/codeburn

 Sentrux.
 Real-time architectural sensor that helps AI agents close the feedback loop, enabling recursive self-improvement of code quality.
 Pure Rust: https://github.com/sentrux/sentrux